How to Train Your Dog to Poop in the Snow · Kinship

 2. Be a storm trooper, and join your dog outside in the snow.

 Some dogs have shy bladders, but others will appreciate a show of solidarity.
-You may not want to accompany your dog out in freezing temperatures, but you may also find that it leads to success.
-It could take several outings, though — if five to 10 minutes have gone by and your dog still hasn’t gone, bring them back inside, but on a leash so they can’t sneak off behind your back.
+You may not want to accompany your dog out in freezing temperatures, but it’s worth a try if it relaxes your pup.
+It could take several outings, though — if five to 10 minutes have gone by and your dog still hasn’t gone, bring them back inside.

 Though this method takes considerable effort, it does work for most dogs.
 Some dogs struggle when their yard is blanketed with snow but are more inspired to go to the bathroom on walks through the neighborhood.
 Leading your dog to areas where other dogs have already gone (seek out that yellow snow) may encourage your dog, too.